Eating out with a Food Allergy

 Our approach also extends to modifications to our dishes.
 All customers have the opportunity to request certain alterations to a dish (such as removing a sauce or a side), but, while modifications may seem easy to accommodate, we ask customers to understand when they are declined.
 Modifications can impact on the efficiency of our service to others, and in some cases, may be impossible if elements of a dish are pre-prepared.

 We strongly recommend that customers with severe food allergies do not request such modifications, and instead choose a complete dish from our Allergy Menu, which does not contain the relevant allergen.
-This advice forms part of our Allergy Policy, and whilst there is always the possibility of cross-contamination, it means that the risk of potential communication errors leading to contamination is reduced.
+This advice forms part of our Food Allergy Approach, and whilst there is always the possibility of cross-contamination, it means that the risk of potential communication errors leading to contamination is reduced.

 Ultimately, anyone with an allergy knows that no restaurant or food supplier can ever offer a 100% guarantee that their meal will be allergen-free: human error can occur, and it’s impossible to ever completely rule out cross-contamination.
 But, at JPRestaurants, we invest considerable resources to make sure that customers can be confident when they dine with us.
 Our aim is to provide enough information for customers with allergies to make a decision about whether or not they should dine in our restaurants, or whether or not they should choose a particular dish.